Out of autoclave composite manufacturing: Resin transfer molding

-Same Qualified Resin Transfer Molding
+Same qualified resin transfer molding

-Same Qualified Resin Transfer Molding (SQRTM) is a closed mold composites manufacturing method similar to RTM (Resin Transfer Molding).
-"Same Qualified" refers to this method injecting the same resin as that used in the prepreg layup.
+Same qualified resin transfer molding (SQRTM) is a closed mold composites manufacturing method similar to RTM.
+"Same qualified" refers to this method injecting the same resin as that used in the prepreg layup.
 The attributes of "same qualified" are significant to a manufacturer because those who adopt this process need not re-qualify resin materials for their production process.
 What sets SQRTM apart from standard resin transfer molding is the substitution of a prepreg layup rather than a dry fiber preform.

 SQRTM is an RTM process adapted to prepreg technology.
 The prepreg is placed in a closed mold and during the cure cycle, a small amount of resin is injected into the cavity through ports positioned around the part.
 This resin does not go into the laminate, but only presses up against the edge of the laminate in order to establish hydrostatic pressure on the prepreg, similar to the goal of autoclave curing.
 This pressure is similar to the autoclave, on the order of 6-7 bars (90-100 psi).
 Hydrostatic pressure minimizes voids by keeping dissolved air, water and resin monomers in solution in the resin.
 The tool can either be self-clamped and self-heated or heated and clamped by a press.
 The equipment is composed of a tool, a press, an injector, and a vacuum pump.

 The key factors in the SQRTM process include precision machined closed mold tooling, high pressure presses, a high vacuum applied to the tool interior, and precise control of heating platens, injected resin volume, heat, and pressure.

 The advantages of the SQRTM process include a high level of integration, tight tolerances and the use of qualified prepregs.
 Its disadvantages include higher tool costs and a lower level of flexibility to design changes.

 Vacuum assisted resin transfer molding

 Vacuum assisted resin transfer molding (VARTM) differs from pre-preg processing in that fiber reinforcements and core materials are laid up on a one-sided mold and vacuum bagged.
 Liquid resin is introduced through ports in the mold and vacuum-drawn through the reinforcements by way of designed-in channels and infusion media that facilitate fiber wetout.
 Subsequent curing does not require high heat or high pressure, unlike the autoclave.
-The process's comparatively low-cost tooling allows inexpensive production of large, complex parts in one shot, such as the tail of the Mitsubishi Regional Jet.
+The process's comparatively low-cost tooling allows inexpensive production of large, complex parts in one shot, such as the tail of the Mitsubishi SpaceJet.